ChanderG/my-dwm/README.md

 Some exceptional things can be done with this.
 Some combos in my configuration now are:
 1. Use Right Alt and Ctrl to Inc/Dec tag.
 In combination with nextprevtag patch.
 2. Use Right Shift directly as Alt|Tab key combination.
 Once click tag switch.
+3. Left Ctrl for dropdown terminal.
+4. Left Shift for cycling through windows in current tag.

+###Smart Key(s)

+With xcape mentioned above, we can go far with shortcuts.
+However, we can go even further.
+We can create a context aware smart key.
+In my case, the Windows key, that is Super.

+Start with xcape and bind a free key to an unused dwm key combo.
+In dwm, map the combo to run a script of your choice.
+In my setup, look at the `smart-prefix` script.
+So, far we can run a script with a single command.

+Now, fill the script with commands that run based on the current active window.
+Simple matter of using xdotool to get the title and from there you can have a truly overloaded context aware key.

+In my setup, for instance, if the current window is a tmux session, the Super key performs the role of tmux prefix.
+Else, it opens a new urxvt terminal.
+Stands to reason that I don't really need a new urxvt terminal if I am using tmux currently.
+Still, the direct dwm key combination still works if needed.

 ###Gaps between windows